zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Handling Compressed Requests

-Starting with NGINX App Protect WAF version 4.6, the [`app_protect_compressed_requests_action`](#global-directives) directive has been deprecated from the nginx configuration.
+Starting with NGINX App Protect WAF release version 4.6, the [`app_protect_compressed_requests_action`](#global-directives) directive has been deprecated from the nginx configuration.
 When configuring this directive in the `nginx.conf`` file, App Protect will disregard any previously used values ("pass" or "drop") and issue a warning.

 Now by default the enforcer will decompress all the HTTP compressed payload request and will apply the enforcment.
 The supported compression algorithms for this feature are "**gzip**" and "**deflate**".